Stand by, if you would, on audio soundbite number 28.

 I'm sorry if it makes me a bad guy, but I've never believed it.

-I knew it was never gonna happen.
+I knew it was never going to happen.

 It just doesn't happen.